Accounting: Tools for Business Decisions Making, 8th Edition

 Gradable Excel Assignments develop the Excel knowledge and skills students need by giving them the opportunity to practice using formulas and functions to complete specific exercises in a real Microsoft Excel worksheet.
 With exercises based on accounting questions from the book, automatic grading, and immediate and detailed cell-level feedback, students build key skills needed to be competitive in today’s job market while enhancing their understanding of key accounting concepts.

-What’s New to This Course
+What’s New to the 8th Edition

-- New co-author Jill Mitchell, Northern Virginia Community College, incorporates her course design, student engagement, and skill development expertise to further enhance the student learning experience within the content and WileyPLUS.
+• New co-author Jill Mitchell, Northern Virginia Community College, incorporates her course design, student engagement, and skill development expertise to further enhance the student learning experience within the content and WileyPLUS.

-- New WileyPLUS Adaptive Assignments effectively close knowledge gaps through a personalized adaptive experience that provides just-in-time instruction, immediate feedback, and remediation to previous learning objectives.
+• New WileyPLUS Adaptive Assignments effectively close knowledge gaps through a personalized adaptive experience that provides just-in-time instruction, immediate feedback, and remediation to previous learning objectives.
 With 3 assignment types to choose from (Pre-Lecture, Practice, Review), instructors can leverage Adaptive Assignments in various ways to build their students’ confidence and mastery of course concepts.

-- New Interactive Tutorial Assignments keep students engaged and help break down chapter content and topics with a guided walkthrough that includes interactive Knowledge Check and Do It! questions to ensure student understanding and retention.
+• New Interactive Tutorial Assignments keep students engaged and help break down chapter content and topics with a guided walkthrough that includes interactive Knowledge Check and Do It! questions to ensure student understanding and retention.
 The Interactive Tutorial Assignments are available as practice, customizable and assignable by instructors for points, and are also included within the Adaptive Assignments pre-lecture assignment type.

-- New Lecture Videos are available for every section in the course and feature an accounting educator talking through the PowerPoint slides.
+• New Lecture Videos are available for every section in the course and feature an accounting educator talking through the PowerPoint slides.
 There are embedded application videos where applicable, providing support for online and hybrid courses, flipped classrooms, and student study and review.

-- New Animations which are short, animated videos to engage students within the course and help simplify key concepts, making it easier for students to understand and grasp foundational material.
+• New Animations which are short, animated videos to engage students within the course and help simplify key concepts, making it easier for students to understand and grasp foundational material.

-- Additional Solution Walkthrough Videos have been developed, including select Brief Exercises, continuing to provide students with 24/7, just-in-time homework help and problem-solving skill development.
+• Additional Solution Walkthrough Videos have been developed, including select Brief Exercises, continuing to provide students with 24/7, just-in-time homework help and problem-solving skill development.

-- New Analytics in Action End-of-Chapter Sections include feature boxes and activities that get students hands-on with data analysis applications within a real Excel environment and practice working with varied data sets, refine their Excel efficiency skills, create visualizations, and learn how to think critically while evaluating and interpreting the data.
+• New Analytics in Action End-of-Chapter Sections include feature boxes and activities that get students hands-on with data analysis applications within a real Excel environment and practice working with varied data sets, refine their Excel efficiency skills, create visualizations, and learn how to think critically while evaluating and interpreting the data.

-- New WileyPLUS Course Collection allows instructors leverage a library of gold-standard pre-built courses that are designed based on learning science.
+• New WileyPLUS Course Collection allows instructors leverage a library of gold-standard pre-built courses that are designed based on learning science.
 Pre-built courses reflect insights from authors and subject matter experts to provide inspiration for engaging, effective course design and are fully customizable.

-- Updated and new test bank questions in the Financial Accounting chapters, including: 226 additional test bank questions, 130 new test bank questions, 40 new Small Business Video questions, new assignable Interactive Tutorial Assignments available per learning objective, and thousands of questions as part of WileyPLUS Adaptive Assignments.
+• Updated and new test bank questions in the Financial Accounting chapters, including: 226 additional test bank questions, 130 new test bank questions, 40 new Small Business Video questions, new assignable Interactive Tutorial Assignments available per learning objective, and thousands of questions as part of WileyPLUS Adaptive Assignments.
 In the Managerial Accounting chapters: 24 new EOC questions (16 of which are NEW Excel Data Analytics questions, 208 new Testbank questions, 162 new practice questions, 540 Test Bank Exercises and Brief Exercises that are newly-algorithmic.

 Content Changes

-- New bulleted text and numbered approach helps highlight key information and computations.
+• New bulleted text and numbered approach helps highlight key information and computations.

-- New Data Analytics Insight Boxes, integrated throughout the content, highlight the use of data analytics by real-world companies.
+• New Data Analytics Insight Boxes, integrated throughout the content, highlight the use of data analytics by real-world companies.

-- New chapter discussions of data analytics at the appropriate level for introductory accounting students.
+• New chapter discussions of data analytics at the appropriate level for introductory accounting students.

-- New Do It! questions at the end of key subsections for students to have additional practice opportunities at the moment of learning.
+• New Do It! questions at the end of key subsections for students to have additional practice opportunities at the moment of learning.

-- Updated examples of real-world companies to increase student engagement and relevancy to today’s accounting and business profession.
+• Updated examples of real-world companies to increase student engagement and relevancy to today’s accounting and business profession.

-- Updated discussions throughout to reflect the latest developments and new technology (i.e., cloud computing).
+• Updated discussions throughout to reflect the latest developments and new technology (i.e., cloud computing).

-- Updated discussions within the accounting cycle chapters to ensure maximum student understanding.
+• Updated discussions within the accounting cycle chapters to ensure maximum student understanding.

-- Updated illustrations throughout to include more visualizations of accounting concepts and to increase student engagement.
+• Updated illustrations throughout to include more visualizations of accounting concepts and to increase student engagement.

-- Added Answers to Insight and Accounting Across the Organization Questions near the end-of-chapter.
+• Added Answers to Insight and Accounting Across the Organization Questions near the end-of-chapter.

-- Moved A Look at IFRS section online.
+• Moved A Look at IFRS section online.

-Jerry J. Weygandt, PhD, CPA, is Arthur Andersen Alumni Emeritus Professor of Accounting at the University of Wisconsin-Madison.
+JERRY J. WEYGANDT, PhD, CPA, is Arthur Andersen Alumni Emeritus Professor of Accounting at the University of Wisconsin—Madison.
 He holds a Ph.D. in accounting from the University of Illinois.
-Articles by Weygandt have appeared in the Accounting Review, Journal of Accounting Research, Accounting Horizons, Journal of Accountancy, and other academic and professional journals.
+Articles by Professor Weygandt have appeared in The Accounting Review, Journal of Accounting Research, Accounting Horizons, Journal of Accountancy, and other academic and professional journals.
 These articles have examined such financial reporting issues as accounting for price-level adjustments, pensions, convertible securities, stock option contracts, and interim reports.
-Weygandt is the author of other accounting and financial reporting books and is a member of the American Accounting Association, the American Institute of Certified Public Accountants, and the Wisconsin Society of Certified Public Accountants.
-He has served on numerous committees of the American Accounting Association and as a member of the editorial board of the Accounting review.
-Weygandt also served as president and secretary-treasurer of the American Accounting Association.
-In addition, he has been actively involved with the American Institute of Certified Public Accountants and has been a member of the Accounting Standards Executive Committee (AcSEC).
-He has served on the Financial Accounting Standards Board task force that examined the reporting issues related to accounting for income taxes and served as a trustee of the Financial Accounting Foundation.
-Weygandt has received the Chancellor’s Award for Excellence in Teaching and the Beta Gamma Sigma Dean’s Teaching Award.
-He is the recipient of the Wisconsin Institute of CPA’s Outstanding Educator’s Award and the Lifetime Achievement Award.
-In 2001, he received the American Accounting Association’s Outstanding Educator Award.
+Professor Weygandt is author of other accounting and financial reporting books and is a member of the American Accounting Association, the American Institute of Certified Public Accountants, and the Wisconsin Society of Certified Public Accountants.
+He has served on numerous committees of the American Accounting Association and as a member of the editorial board of the Accounting Review; he also has served as President and Secretary-Treasurer of the American Accounting Association.
+In addition, he has been actively involved with the American Institute of Certified Public Accountants and has been a member of the Accounting Standards Executive Committee (AcSEC) of that organization.
+He has served on the FASB task force that examined the reporting issues related to accounting for income taxes and served as a trustee of the Financial Accounting Foundation.

-Jill E. Mitchell, MS, MEd, CIA, is a Professor of Accounting at Northern Virginia Community College (NOVA), where she has taught face-to-face, hybrid, and online courses since 2008.
-Since 2009, she has been an adjunct instructor at George Mason University (GMU).
-She is a past president of the Washington, D.C.
-Chapter of the Accounting and Financial Women’s Alliance (AFWA), and she served on the board of directors of the Virginia Society of CPAs (VSCPA).
+Jill Mitchell, MS, MEd, CIA, is a Professor of Accounting at Northern Virginia Community College (NOVA), where she has taught face-to-face, hybrid, and online courses since 2008.
+Since 2009, she has been an Adjunct Instructor at George Mason University (GMU).
+She is former President of the Washington, D.C.
+Chapter of the Accounting and Financial Women’s Alliance (AFWA), and has served on the board of directors of the Virginia Society of CPAs (VSCPA).
 She is a member of the American Accounting Association (AAA) and the Institute of Internal Auditors.
-Jill serves on the AAA Education Committee and is the co-chair for the Conference on Teaching and Learning in Accounting (CTLA).
-Prior to joining the faculty at NOVA, Jill was a senior auditor with Ernst & Young’s Business Risk Services practice in Miami, Florida.
-She is a certified internal auditor and earned an MS in Accountancy from the University of Virginia and a BBA in Management Information Systems from the University of Georgia honors program.
+Jill serves on the AAA Education Committee and the Conference on Teaching and Learning Accounting (CTLA) Steering Committee.
+She received the Community College Champion Award for her work as a founding advisor for the National Society of Collegiate Scholars NOVA Chapter.
+Prior to joining the faculty at NOVA, Jill was a Senior Auditor with Ernst & Young’s Business Risk Services practice in Miami, Florida.
+She is a Certified Internal Auditor and holds an MS in Accountancy from the University of Virginia and a BBA in Management Information Systems from the University of Georgia honors program.
 Recently, she earned an MEd in Instructional Design Technology from GMU.
-Jill is a recipient of the Outstanding Faculty Award, the Commonwealth’s highest honor for faculty of Virginia’s universities and colleges presented by the State Council of Higher Education for Virginia; the Virginia Community College System Chancellor’s Award for Teaching Excellence; the AFWA’s Women Who Count Award; the AAA Two-Year College Educator of the Year Award; and the AAA/J. Michael and Mary Anne Cook/Deloitte Foundation Prize, the foremost recognition of an individual who consistently demonstrates the attributes of a superior teacher in the discipline of accounting.

 Chapter 1: Introduction to Financial Statements